saleor/storefront/README.md

 ## Motivation

 🏎️ **modern & fast**:
-The project utilizes all the best practices for e-commerce, like SSR, ISR, and image optimization
+The project utilizes all the best practices for e-commerce, like SSR, ISR, and image optimization.

+💳 **integrated payments**:
+Reduce the purchase friction by taking advantage of integrations with modern payment providers such as Adyen or Mollie.

 🛠️ **easily customizable**:
 TailwindCSS can be easily extended and tweaked, or completely replaced with your favorite CSS solution.

-**integrated payments**:

 👌 **works out-of-the-box**:
 Pre-configured tools built with DX in mind.